Understanding and Applying the Definition of an OSHA Recordable

 Work-related injuries and illnesses with treatment limited to first aid are not OSHA recordables.
 There are 14 treatments that are considered first aid.
 They are:

-- Use of a drug (prescription or non-prescription) at non-prescription strength
+- Use of medications, as long as they are non-prescription at non-prescription strength

 - Tetanus immunizations